-23. Implementation of Decisions (Formerly Mutual Recognition) - (Article 15)
+39. Implementation of Decisions (Formerly Mutual Recognition) - (Article 15)

-Two concerns with the current Code are addressed in the revisions to this Article.
-First, there has been some contention that when a Signatory recognizes the decision of another Signatory, that recognition decision is itself subject to appeal by the athlete (as opposed to an appeal of the underlying decision).
+First Draft - Two concerns with the current Code are addressed in the revisions to this Article.
+First, there has been some contention that when a Signatory recognizes the decision of another Signatory, that recognition decision is itself subject to appeal by the Athlete (as opposed to an appeal of the underlying decision).
 That was never the intent of the Code.
 As revised, Article 15 provides that a final decision by a Signatory is automatically implemented by other Signatories following notice of that decision to WADA.
-The first Signatory's decision may, of course, be appealed to CAS by WADA and other Signatories, it shall remain in effect until reversed CAS. but bv
+The first Signatory's decision may, of course, be appealed to CAS by WADA and other Signatories, but it shall remain in effect until reversed by CAS.

 The second issue with Article 15 is the fact that mutual recognition of Provisional Suspension decisions is neither required nor discussed.
 As revised, the Article provides that mandatory Provisional Suspensions imposed as the result of a Provisional Suspension hearing or voluntary acceptance are automatically implemented.
-(Provisional Suspensions are "mandatory" when there is an adverse analytical finding for a non-specified substance).
-Optional Provisional Suspensions (suspensions for adverse analytical findings for specified substances and other anti-doping rule violations) may be implemented by other Signatories in their discretion.
+(Provisional Suspensions are "mandatory" when there is an Adverse Analytical Finding for a non-Specified Substance).
+Optional Provisional Suspensions (suspensions for Adverse Analytical Findings for Specified Substances and other anti-doping rule violations) may be implemented by other Signatories in their discretion.

-Any anti-doping organization that imposes or recognizes a Provisional Suspension assumes a risk that the anti-doping rule violation upon which the Provisional Suspension is based will not ultimately be upheld.
-The likelihood that an adverse analytical finding will ultimately be reversed is sufficiently low, and violations involving non-specified substances are sufficiently serious, that the automatic implementation of mandatory Provisional Suspensions is justified.
-On the other hand, since the Signatory imposing optional Provisional Suspension had discretion to impose a Provisional Suspension in the first place, other Signatories should also have discretion in whether thev choose implement to
+Any Anti-Doping Organization that imposes or recognizes a Provisional Suspension assumes a risk that the anti-doping rule violation upon which the Provisional Suspension is based will not ultimately be upheld.
+The likelihood that an Adverse Analytical Finding will ultimately be reversed is sufficiently low, and violations involving non-Specified Substances are sufficiently serious, that the automatic implementation of mandatory Provisional Suspensions is justified.
+On the other hand, since the Signatory imposing an optional Provisional Suspension had the discretion to impose a Provisional Suspension in the first place, other Signatories should also have discretion in whether they choose to implement it.

 Second Draft - Article 15 is changed substantially in the Second Draft in response to stakeholder calls for harmonized enforcement.
 All provisional suspensions are automatically binding on other Signatories.
-As previously mentioned in addressing Article 7 in paragraph 10 above, with the exception of decisions by Major Event Organizations where there is no opportunity for appeal outside of the fast track of the event structure, all the Results Management Decisions of all Anti-Doping Organizations are automatically recognized world-wide in all sports.
+As previously mentioned in addressing Article 7 in paragraph 10 above, with the exception of decisions by Major Event Organizations where there is no opportunity for appeal outside of the fast track of the Event structure, all the Results Management Decisions of all Anti-Doping Organizations are automatically recognized worldwide in all sports.